baileywjohnson/mapqueue.io/README.md

 # mapqueue.io

-**NOTICE**: The [issue](https://github.com/ppy/osu/issues/6975) that this project was created to resolve has been implemented in-game and so I've paused development for the time being.
+**NOTICE**: The [issue](https://github.com/ppy/osu/issues/6975) that this project was created to resolve has been implemented in-game and so devleopment has been abandoned.

 ## Server / API